 Who owns the property in the Chevy Chase Lake Sector Plan?

 The three primary property owners in the Chevy Chase Lake Sector Plan are The Chevy Chase Land Company, Howard Hughes Medical Institute, and the Housing Opportunities Commission (HOC) of Montgomery County.
 The Land Company owns the property immediately surrounding the proposed Purple Line station.

 Why did the Planning Board take up the Chevy Chase Lake Sector Plan?

 Areas like Chevy Chase Lake are periodically reviewed by the Montgomery County Planning Board, an independent regulatory body that is part of the Maryland National Capital Park & Planning Commission (MNCPPC).
-The Planning Board reviews existing plans to ensure the land is being used in a manner that promotes current county objectives regarding housing, transit and economic development.
-Currently, the Planning Board is evaluating all of the Purple Line station area sector and master plans.
+The Planning Board reviews existing plans to ensure the land is being used in a manner that promotes current county objectives regarding housing, transit, and economic development.
+Over the last few years, the Planning Board has been evaluating all of the Purple Line station area sector and master plans.
 Currently, planners are reviewing the Greater Lyttonsville Sector Plan, which includes two planned Purple Line stations.

 Who makes decisions regarding the sector plan?